 Nonetheless, outdoor cats need feeding and care, albeit not as much as their indoor counterparts.
 Unsurprisingly, they are still incredibly picky about the kind of food they eat.

-Being obligate carnivores, a cat must eat primarily meat.
-Their digestive systems are not designed to digest plants or carbohydrates, and as such, they can get horribly sick when they eat high amounts of those foods.
+Being obligate carnivores, cats must eat primarily meat.
+Their digestive systems are not designed to digest plants or carbohydrates, and as such, they can get sick when they eat too many.

-Additionally, cats do not make their own taurine, like canines do.
-Taurine is an amino acid that supports nerve, brain, and heart function.
+Additionally, cats do not make their own taurine like canines do.
+Taurine is an amino acid that supports nerve, brain, and heart functions.
 Unfortunately, taurine can only be derived from animal products.